ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ---
-title: 'Monte Carlo Enrollment Projections for School Districts'
+title: 'A New Approach to Enrollment Projections for School Districts'
 date: 2026-02-09T12:21:09.000Z
 lastmod: '2026-02-16T09:45:00.000-07:00'